ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

 You can migrate servers over one-by-one or perform simultaneous migrations.
 If you are performing multiple, simultaneous migrations, download the CSV template from the RMM server and complete the appropriate fields.

 1. Log in to the RMM server.
-2. Create a _Wave_ and define _Wave_ name.
+2. Create a _Wave_ and define the _Wave_ name.
-3. If there are multiple hosts, download the template, complete the appropriate fields, and then upload the template.
+3. If you have multiple hosts, download the template, complete the appropriate fields, and then upload the template.
 4. Select the _Wave_ name to enter source and target information.
 5. Select the "+" sign.
 6. Add source IP address or FQDN and add source username.
 7. Target Type = Existing system
 8. Sync Type = Direct sync
-9. Add target IP address or FQDN.
+9. Add a target IP address or FQDN.
 10. Add a target-friendly name, and add a target username.
 11. Start the migration.